 Please ensure your plinth/base is built, in position and dry before installing your pot.

-- Slide the escutcheon plate up the 125mm pipe and screw it into the ceiling, with stainless steel screws.
-The 150mm sleeve will rest on this plate.
+- Slide the Escutcheon Plate up the 125mm Flue Pipe and 150mm End Cap Sleeve Pipe and screw it into the ceiling with stainless steel screws.

-- Push the wider, smooth end of the 125mm pipe through the hole in the escutcheon plate and the ceiling and slide it into the 150mm sleeve, which is seated on the roof and hangs down ending in line with the bottom of the ceiling.
-Wrap the fibre frax around the 150mm pipe at this point to insulate your ceiling boards against the heat of the pipe.
-Tuck the fibre underneath the 150mm sleeve between that and the 125mm pipe.
-Further fibre frax should be used around the 150mm sleeve before it exits the roof or you could burn the roof seal.
+- Push the wider, smooth end of the 125mm Flue Pipe through the End Cap and slide it into the 150mm Sleeve Pipe.
+Make sure the 125mm Flue Pipe can freely move inside the End Cap and 150mm Sleeve Pipe.
+If it is too tight, file or cut the narrow end of the End Cap until you have an easy fit.
+Wrap the Fibre Frax around the 150mm Sleeve Pipe at this point to insulate your ceiling boards against the heat of the pipe.
+Further Fibre Frax should be used around the 150mm sleeve before it exits the roof or you could burn the roof seal.

 - Place the fire pot in position.